Pitohuie-AIversion/Sparse_to_Dense_Transformer/docs/pages/benchmark-results.md

 permalink: /pages/benchmark-results/
 ---

-# 基准测试结果
+# Benchmark Results
 {: .no_toc }

-本页面展示 VIVTransformer 在标准数据集上的基准测试结果，包括与其他方法的详细对比分析。
+This page presents the benchmark results of VIVTransformer on standard datasets, including detailed comparative analysis with other methods.
 {: .fs-6 .fw-300 }

-## 目录
+## Table of Contents
 {: .no_toc .text-delta }

 1. TOC